| Given its relatively conservative, quietly affluent reputation,

 past 10

 years, with many bars coming and going.
-The only gay establishment currently in
+The best known gay establishment currently in

 Santa Barbara has some of the fanciest resorts and inns in Southern